The Festival of Lights 2023 will take place from 7 to 10 December.

-The Fête des Lumières programme will be published in mid-November.
+The Fête des Lumières programme is published in mid-November.

-You can find out about all of the shows and download the programme at the official Fête des Lumières website.
+You can find out about all of the shows on the official Fête des Lumières website.

-Even though the shows are different each year, the idea behind the festival remains the same and its extent remains fairly similar from one year to the next.
-Please feel free to take a look at the information about last year’s festival to get an idea.
+Even though the shows are different each year, the idea behind the festival is usually the same and its extent remains fairly similar from one year to the next.

 The parking is free and it is not possible to book it.

 For any other questions, please don’t hesitate to contact us on +33 (0)472 777 231 or through our contact form.